How to Track Congress Stock Trades: The STOCK Act Explained

 - Yes.
 The STOCK Act (2012) doesn't ban trading - it requires disclosure.
 Any trade over $1,000 must be reported in a Periodic Transaction Report (PTR) within 45 days.

-- No tracker — including ours — can show you a congress trade in real time.
+- No tracker, including ours, can show you a congress trade in real time.
 The trade may be over a month old by the time it's filed.
-A good tracker closes the gap between "filed" and "you know," not between "traded" and "filed."
+The frustration people feel isn't that trackers are slow - it's that they expect "real-time" to mean something it legally cannot mean here.
+A good tracker closes the gap between "filed" and "you know," not between "traded" and "filed," because that second gap is baked into the law itself.

 Is It Legal for Congress to Trade Stocks?